Acts 20: Verse 9

 Eutychus was a young man of (Alexandria) Troas tended to by St. Paul.
 The name Eutychus means "fortunate".
 Eutychus fell asleep due to the long nature of the discourse Paul was giving and fell from his seat out of a three-story window.
-Paul's immediate action to resurrect Euthycus (verse 10) recalls the miracles of Elijah and Elisha (1 Kings 17:21–22; 2 Kings 4:34–35).
+Paul's immediate action to resurrect Eutychus (verse 10) recalls the miracles of Elijah and Elisha (1 Kings 17:21–22; 2 Kings 4:34–35).
 The term "dead" (Greek: nekros) is used to emphasize that this is to be seen as a real miracle (verse 10).